-If the same ride is performed later in the year and your FTP had risen to 320 W, your IF would be 0.93.
+If the same ride is performed later in the year and your FTP had risen to 320 Watts, your IF® would be 0.93.
 This would mean the same workout required you to exert less energy.

-The IF will show on the Edge 810, 800, 510, 500 and the Forerunner 910XT.
-If it does not appear as an optional data field, update the software.
+If IF® it does not appear as an optional data field, update the software using Garmin Express.

-You will find NP in Garmin Connect on the activity's Details page.
-There will be a Power section within the Details box.
+You will find IF® in Garmin Connect on the activity's Details page.

 *In order to receive an accurate IF® calculation, you will need to set your accurate FTP in Garmin Connect's power zones.
 For further details on IF®/FTP, view the Training Peaks website.